It's time to dump Columbus Day and make it Beringia Day — to celebrate what we are

 Columbus Day should be re-designated Beringia Day to celebrate not just humanity’s arrival in the New World but what being the New World means.
 Columbus wasn’t seeking a hemisphere he didn’t know; he just thought he was blazing a quicker trail to the other side of the one he did know.
 The first Beringia-crossers, on the other hand, knew they were headed to Earth 2.0 — and they went anyway, because they sensed in their own primitive way that what lay ahead was a new version of themselves as well as a new version of their planet.

 That’s the mindset we inheritors of the New World are supposed to carry on.
-Few have described it as trenchantly as Cuban independence hero José Martí in his seminal 1891 essay “Nuestra América,” which implores the denizens of this hemisphere to ditch “imitate” and embrace “create” as their “password.”
+Few have described it as trenchantly as Cuban independence hero José Martí in his seminal 1891 essay “Nuestra América.”
+It implores the denizens of this hemisphere to ditch “imitate” and embrace “create” as their “password.”
 To create democratic governance, the joyfully syncopated rhythms of jazz and salsa, or freedom-boosting tools like the internet — whose binary code foundations, lest we forget, owe a debt to the Maya, the Greeks of the New World, and that concept of zero.

 In fact, says Martí: “Our Greece must take priority over the Greece which is not ours.”